-If you want to take a good-looking photo of the Full House house, you need to know that it faces east.
+If you want to take a good-looking photo of the non-red door of this "Full House" house, it faces east.
 To get the front nicely lighted, try to get there at mid-morning, just after the sun peeks over the top of the buildings across the street.
 Otherwise, your coveted photo will be a mess of gray-blue shadows.

-In fact, I don't advise making yourself comfortable on the front steps without asking their... permission first, no matter how much you loved the Full House show.
-Before you go there, think about how you would feel if total strangers walked up and started taking pictures of themselves on your front porch.
+Don't make yourself comfortable on the front steps without asking the owner's permission first, no matter how much you loved the "Full House" show.
+Before you even think about doing that, imagine how you would feel if total strangers walked up and started taking pictures of themselves on your front porch.

-More About Full House in San Francisco
+More About "Full House" in San Francisco

 Where's the Red Door?

-To make finding all the Full House house addresses even more complicated, that red door was replaced and sold to a neighbor.
-I don't know its address, and I'm going to guess that it might not even be red by now.
+To make finding all of the "Full House" house addresses even more complicated, the red door was removed and sold to a neighbor.
+Its new address is unknown, and it might not even be red by now.

-Opening credits of the 2016 Netflix-produced sequel Fuller House start with a drive across the Golden Gate Bridge.
-After that, they show a family picnic but no views of the Painted Ladies.
-At the end, they go through the red door into the same house at 1709 Broderick.
+Opening credits of the Netflix-produced sequel "Fuller House" start with a drive across the Golden Gate Bridge.
+After that, they show a family picnic at Alamo Square but no views of the Painted Ladies.
+At the end, they go through a red door into the house at 1709 Broderick.